OPEC: Organization and structure

 In a series of steps in the 1960s and 1970s, OPEC restructured the global system of oil production in favor of oil-producing states and away from an oligopoly of dominant Anglo-American oil firms (the Seven Sisters).
 Coordination among oil-producing states within OPEC made it easier for them to nationalize oil production and structure oil prices in their favor without incurring punishment by Western governments and firms.
 Prior to the creation of OPEC, individual oil-producing states were punished for taking steps to alter the governing arrangements of oil production within their borders.
-States were coerced militarily (e.g. in 1953, the US-UK-sponsored a coup against Mohammad Mosaddegh after he nationalized Iran's oil production) or economically (e.g. the Seven Sisters slowed down oil production in one non-compliant state and ramped up oil production elsewhere) when acted contrary to the interests of the Seven Sisters and their governments.
+States were coerced militarily (e.g. in 1953, the US and UK sponsored a coup against Mohammad Mosaddegh after his government nationalized Iran's oil production) or economically (e.g. the Seven Sisters slowed down oil production in one non-compliant state and ramped up oil production elsewhere) when they acted contrary to the interests of the Seven Sisters and their governments.

-The organizational logic that underpins OPEC is that it is in the collective interest of its members to limit the world oil supply in order to reap higher prices.
+The organisational logic that underpins OPEC is that it is in the collective interest of its members to limit the world oil supply in order to reap higher prices.
 However, the main problem within OPEC is that it is individually rational for members to cheat on commitments and produce as much oil as possible.

 Political scientist Jeff Colgan has argued that OPEC has since the 1980s largely failed to achieve its goals (limits on world oil supply, stabilized prices, and raising of long-term average revenues).
 He finds that members have cheated on 96% of their commitments.
+The analysis spans over the period 1982–2009.
 To the extent that member states comply with their commitments, it is because the commitments reflect what they would do even if OPEC did not exist.
 One large reason for the frequent cheating is that OPEC does not punish members for non-compliance with commitments.

+In June 2020, all countries participating in the OPEC+ framework collectively agreed to the introduction of a Compensation Mechanism aimed at ensuring full conformity with and adherence to the agreed-upon oil production cuts.
+This initiative aligns with one of OPEC's stated objectives: to maintain a stable oil market, which, notably, has been relatively more stable than other energy commodities.

 Leadership and decision-making

-The OPEC Conference is the supreme authority of the organization, and consists of delegations normally headed by the oil ministers of member countries.
-The chief executive of the organization is the OPEC secretary general.
+The OPEC Conference is the supreme authority of the organisation, and consists of delegations normally headed by the oil ministers of member countries.
+The chief executive of the organisation is the OPEC secretary general.
 The conference ordinarily meets at the Vienna headquarters, at least twice a year and in additional extraordinary sessions when necessary.
 It generally operates on the principles of unanimity and "one member, one vote", with each country paying an equal membership fee into the annual budget.
 However, since Saudi Arabia is by far the largest and most-profitable oil exporter in the world, with enough capacity to function as the traditional swing producer to balance the global market, it serves as "OPEC's de facto leader".